chriseaton/rhino/README.md

 <a name="Query+out"></a>

 ### query.out(name, type) ⇒ [<code>Query</code>](#Query)
 Adds an output parameter to the query.
+Calling this when the query `mode` is set to BATCH will reset the `mode` to QUERY.

 **Kind**: instance method of [<code>Query</code>](#Query)
 **Throws**: